-A lot of gymnastics use chalk, but chalk can sometimes not be enough.
-If you can think back to the last time you watched a professional gymnast, chances are, you saw some sort of grip on their hand.
-This is used for two-fold.
+A lot of gymnasts use chalk, but chalk isn't always enough to ensure a firm grip.
+If you can think back to the last time you watched a professional gymnast, chances are, you saw some sort of grip on their hands, and there are 2 big reasons for this.

 The first is that it protects their hands from blisters and skin damage from the rough gym equipment.
-The other is that the leather and material that the gymnastics handgrips are made out of help them maintain contact with the bars or equipment that they are using at that moment despite the sweat that is on the palms.
+The other is that the leather that the gymnastics handgrips are generally made out of help the gymnast maintain contact with the bars or equipment that they are using, despite any sweat that is on the palms.

 Weight Lifting Grips

 Weight training is an essential part of personal fitness, so ensuring you have the right equipment to successfully complete that training is important.

+Lifting bars are rough and textured to allow for a better grip, but this also causes people who lift often to have rough and callused hands.
 Although not necessarily a bad thing, calluses can make the skin rough and more prone to cracking.
 Simply using weight lifting handgrips can save the palms of your hands.

-The WODies 2-in-1 handgrip offers a good compromise of hand protection and wrist support.
-This WOD grip has a thick and durable palm fabric that will cushion the rough impact of the bar and allow for extended workouts.
+Different weight lifting grips feature special materials or wrist support systems, but the best weight lifting grips are ones that fit your hand comfortably and maintain their shape and flexibility during the session.
 If weight-training grips aren’t your preference, you can go with weight lifting grip gloves.
-Gloves offer added protection and grip, however they are not as breathable, and may not be as durable in time.
+Gloves offer added protection and grip, but they are not as breathable and may not be as durable over time.

-General workouts and physical fitness can benefit from a set of workout grips as well as any other activity.
-WOD grips provide support in the weaker parts of our hands, and prevent strains in the tendons of our thumbs and fingers.
+General workouts and physical fitness can benefit from a set of quality workout grips.
+WOD grips provide support in the weaker parts of our hands and prevent strains in the tendons of our thumbs and fingers.

-Textured hand grips provide an excellent addition to your workout equipment that will provide support to the weak parts of your hands allowing for more reps with less pain.
+Textured hand grips provide an excellent addition to your workout equipment that will offer support to the weak parts of your hands, allowing for more reps with less pain.